yutanicorp/powermolegui/README.md

 In this mode, connections are forwarded to the target destination host, on which, for example, an email server (e.g. Postfix) is running.
 When the user has set the application directive in the configuration file, a program of choice will be started automatically.
 For example, Mozilla Thunderbird.
-In this demo, there's 1 gateway (intermediate host) involved and option COMMAND is selected.
+In this demo, one gateway (intermediate host) is involved and option COMMAND is selected.

 [comment]: <> (During the demo, highlight the words "local ports ... will be forwarded")
 <img alt="powermole for mode with command" src="img/executing_powermolegui_for_1_gw_command.gif" width="650"/>